vnguyen1217/Command-Lines/readme.md

 -   'git push -u origin <branch-name>' pushes brach to origin 'git pull' to pull changes from remote repo
 'git clone' to clone a repo into a new directory
+'git checkout -b <branch-name>' to create and checkout a new branch 'git fetch' - refreshes the origin/<branch-name> of your repos 'git branch --list --remote' - lists all remote branches

 #To setup SSH key with github